jacobkap/crimebythenumbers/docs/intro-to-r.md

 a <- 1
 ```

 Above I am creating the object "a" by assigning it the value of 1.
-In R term, "a is assigned 1" or "a gets 1".
+In R terms, "a is assigned 1" or "a gets 1".
 In non-technical terms: a equals 1.

 We can print out a to see if this is true.